paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-044-department-of-housing-and-urban-development.md

 **(c) Civil money penalties**

-(1) **In general** — Whenever any employee of the Department knowingly and materially violates the prohibition in subsection (a) of this section, the Secretary may impose a civil money penalty on the employee in accordance with the provisions of this subsection.
+(1) **In general** — Whenever any employee of the Department knowingly and materially violates the prohibition in subsection (a), the Secretary may impose a civil money penalty on the employee in accordance with the provisions of this subsection.
 This penalty shall be in addition to any other available civil remedy or any available criminal penalty and may be imposed whether or not the Secretary takes other disciplinary actions.

 (2) **Amount** — The amount of the penalty, as determined by the Secretary, may not exceed $10,000 for each violation.